-- Set forth the assets, accrued liabilities, and funded status of this plan as of June 30, 2021. - Establish the Required Employer Contribution for the system for the fiscal year July 1, 2022 through June 30, 2023. - Provide actuarial information as of June 30, 2021, to the CalPERS Board of Administration and other interested parties.
+- Set forth the assets and accrued liabilities of this plan as of June 30, 2022. - Establish the required employer contribution for the System for the fiscal year July 1, 2023 through June 30, 2024; and - Provide actuarial information as of June 30, 2022, to the CalPERS Board of Administration (board) and other interested parties.

 The pension funding information presented in this report should not be used in financial reports subject to Governmental Accounting Standards Board (GASB) Statement No. 68 for an Agent Employer Defined Benefit Pension Plan.
-A separate accounting valuation report for such purposes is available from CaIPERS.
+A separate accounting valuation report for such purposes is available from CalPERS and details for ordering are available on the CalPERS website (www.calpers.ca.gov).
 The measurements shown in this actuarial valuation may not be applicable for other purposes.